LexusSpeed03/OBS-Keyboard/README.md

 I do not take credit for all of this just the configuration and using information gathered from the internet.
 The full article for this can be found below here

 http://www.2112design.com/blog/multi-keyboard-remapper/

+This project is based on http://www.oblita.com/interception.html with many thanks to Francisco Lopes for the amazing job he did figuring out all he windows internals.
+His package does all the magic shit, I just put a control application and config format together.